Hackers Came, But the French Were Prepared

 The problem with hacking is that a lot of companies have the "security has no ROI" attitude.
 Last year, when I interviewed at one place (and definitely didn't take the offer), the CxO gave me the song and dance about "only person that profits from a lock is the lock maker", and when I asked what they would do in case of a breach, the response was, "we will call Accenture and let their world class professionals fix it."

-With an attitude like that, it is surprising breaches don't happen more often in the priv
+With an attitude like that, it is surprising breaches don't happen more often in the private sector.
+The problem is that until there is an actual reason, and something that makes top brass actually value security, it won't happen.
+The -only- thing that has worked is PCI-DSS, because ignoring that hits businesses squarely in the pocketbook.

 Re: (Score:2)